-- Openness and life-cycle approach: public consultations for the project(s) will be arranged during the whole life-cycle, carried out in an open manner, free of external manipulation, interference, coercion or intimidation; - Informed participation and feedback: information will be provided to and widely distributed among all stakeholders in an appropriate format; opportunities are provided for communicating stakeholders' feedback, for analyzing and addressing comments and concerns; - Inclusiveness and sensitivity: stakeholder identification is undertaken to support better communications and build effective relationships.
+- Openness and life-cycle approach: public consultations for the project(s) has been conducted during project preparation and will continue to be arranged during the project life-cycle, and will be carried out in an open manner, free of external manipulation, interference, coercion or intimidation; - Informed participation and feedback: information will be provided to and widely distributed among all stakeholders in an appropriate format; opportunities are provided for communicating stakeholders' feedback, for analyzing and addressing comments and concerns; - Inclusiveness and sensitivity: stakeholder identification is undertaken to support better communications and build effective relationships.
 The participation process for the projects is inclusive.
 All stakeholders at all times encouraged to be involved in the consultation process.
 Equal access to information is provided to all stakeholders.
 Sensitivity to stakeholders' needs is the key principle underlying the selection of engagement methods.
 Special attention is given to vulnerable groups, in particular women, youth, elderly and the cultural sensitivities of diverse ethnic groups.